 Inquiry and investigative work enables Miriam to use her combined skills to manage a team, identify core issues, marshall complex facts, report concisely and recommend creative but practical improvements.

-In 2012, Miriam chaired the Dean-Cochrane review of the role of the Solicitor-General and Crown Law.
+- In 2012, she chaired the Dean-Cochrane Review of the role of the Solicitor-General and Crown Law.
 The review examined, among other things, the statutory duties of the Solicitor-General and the functions of Crown Law.
 It made recommendations to the Government on seven key areas of operation.
-Recommendations included that the Solicitor-General’s advisory role take precedence over his or her advocacy role and that a dedicated prosecution group be established within the Crown Law office.

-Other Government-related review work includes Miriam’s appointment by the Ministry of Business, Innovation and Employment in late 2015 to review a report by Acclaim Otago (Inc) into the Accident Compensation Corporation (ACC) dispute resolution processes.
-The report’s broad range of recommendations to improve those processes were largely adopted by both ACC and the Government.
+- In 2015, Miriam was appointed by the Ministry of Business Innovation and Employment to review a report by Acclaim Otago Inc into the Accident Compensation Corporation’s dispute resolution processes.
+Both the corporation and the Government largely accepted the report’s broad range of recommendations to improve these processes.

 In 2009, Miriam was a member of the Independent Electricity Technical Advisory Group appointed by the Minister for Energy and Resources.
 That review led to changes to the electricity market industry, including the reallocation of state-owned enterprise assets to encourage greater competition between generators, and the establishment of a Security and Reliability Council to monitor security of electricity supply.